hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The tests should be run as a non-root user.
 Root users may experience problems with the Chromium browser tests, as Chromium is not designed to run as a root user.

+Regardless of which browser the tests are run in, the setup requires the Firefox browser in order to run a headless setup mode.
+The tests will fail without a valid Firefox and Geckodriver installation.

 If tests are being set up with clouds, the setup script may display an error similar to:

 ```